raipragya/MIPS_PROCESSOR/README.md

 2. MARS simulator is used as our assembler.

-3.The code is structured according to the different stages of the MIPS processor.
+3.The code is structured according to the different stages(INSTRUCTION FETCH(IF), INSTRUCTION DECODE(ID),EXECUTION STAGE AND MEMORY STAGE) of the MIPS processor.